Explore Nonfiction Resources for High School Education

 I use Common Lit, but sometimes, I want my students off their iPads and not answering multiple choice questions.
 Plus, all of the answers are online for free!
 Students manage to find previous answers which hurts an authentic discussion and brainstorming session.

-Still, I use the articles and create my own questions.
+Use the articles and create your own questions and activities.

 News ELA

-Recently I stumbled upon News ELA, and I have found some quality materials.
+News ELA has some quality materials.
 Sometimes I ask students to search the homepage and present an article of interest to the class.

 New York Times

 I pay for the NYT, but you can access many articles for free.
-Download a few, and you’ll have nonfiction article PDFs for students.
+Download a few, and you’ll have PDFs for students.

 ESPN

 Students love reading articles from ESPN.
 Personally, I am not a huge sports fan.
-I know many of my students are, and when a big sporting event happens, I might share an article with the class to interest students with which I might not already connect.
+Many of my students are, and when a big sporting event happens, I might share an article with the class to interest students.

 Where can high school English teachers find Short nonfiction articles for high school English students?
 This post details nonfiction resources for high school English students.